Protected areas of Scotland: Inventory of Gardens and Designed Landscapes in Scotland

 The Inventory of Gardens and Designed Landscapes in Scotland is a listing of gardens and designed landscapes of national artistic and/or historical significance, in Scotland.
 The inventory was originally compiled in 1987, and now covers sites dating from the medieval period through to the 20th century.
 From 1991 the inventory, which is a continually evolving list, was maintained by Historic Scotland and Scottish Natural Heritage, and it is now updated by a dedicated team within Historic Environment Scotland.
 As of 2019 the inventory included over 300 sites across Scotland, ranging in size from one hectare to well over 1000 hectares.

 Inventory of Historic Battlefields

 The Inventory of Historic Battlefields in Scotland lists nationally significant battlefields.
 It was first published for consultation in December 2010 by Historic Scotland, and formally launched in May 2011.
 As of 2019 the inventory, which is now maintained by Historic Environment Scotland (successor body to Historic Scotland), lists 40 battlefields on the inventory, the most recent addition being the Battle of Sark which was listed in 2016.

 International designations

 World Heritage Sites

 World Heritage Sites are locations that have been included in the UNESCO World Heritage Programme list of sites of outstanding cultural or natural importance to the common heritage of humankind.
 Historic Environment Scotland is responsible for cultural sites, whilst the Scottish Government's Environment & Forestry Directorate is responsible for natural sites.
-As of 2018 there are 6 sites in the country, with a further 2 undergoing a process of formal evaluation.
+As of 2025 there are 7 sites in the country.